gicentre/litvis/documents/tutorials/geoTutorials/geoFormats.md

 ## 5. Complex Geometry

-So far the features we have considered have been 'simple polygons', i.e. each polygon is defined by a single ring of coordinates.
+So far, the features we have considered have been 'simple polygons', i.e. each polygon is defined by a single ring of coordinates.
 Features can be more complex than this though, for example, a single feature might be made up of a collection of simple polygons in a geoJSON file:

 ```Javascript